swiftlang/swift/docs/LibraryEvolution.rst

 - A versioned function may not add, remove, or reorder parameters, whether or not they have default values.
 - A versioned function that throws may not become non-throwing.
+- ``@noreturn`` may not be removed from a function.
+- The ``@noescape`` attribute may not be added to or removed from a parameter.
+  It is not a `versioned attribute` and so there is no way to guarantee that it is safe when a client deploys against older versions of the library.

 Inlineable Functions